Andrettin/Wyrmsun/readme.txt

 - 1.0.7
 -----------------------------------------------------------------------

+* AI
+- Fixed an issue which caused AI gold mine construction to sometimes not occur.

 * Buildings
 - Buildings can now be selected by rectangle.
 - Multiple buildings of the same type can now be selected at the same time.